rande/python-element/docs/contributing.rst

 Contributing
 ============

 Thanks for going into this section!
-This page tries to summaries all informations required to contribute to this project.
+This page tries to summaries all information required to contribute to this project.
 Any contribution must have its own unit tests to ensure good quality and avoid regressions.

 Unit Tests